 - 1. Age younger than 13 years - 2.
 Greater than 48 hours since all inclusion criteria met - 3.
 Neuromuscular disease that impairs ability to ventilate without assistance, such as cervical spinal cord injury at level C5 or higher, amyotrophic lateral sclerosis, Guillain-Barré Syndrome, or myasthenia gravis (see Appendix B) - 4.
 Pregnant or breast-feeding - 5.
 Severe chronic respiratory disease (see Appendix B for detailed exclusion criteria). - 6.
 Burns greater than 40% total body surface area - 7.
 Malignancy or other irreversible disease or condition for which 6-month mortality is estimated to be greater than 50% (see Appendix B). - 8.
 Allogeneic bone marrow transplant in the last 5 years - 9.
 Patient, surrogate, or physician not committed to full support (Exception: a patient will not be excluded if he/she would receive all supportive care except for attempts at resuscitation from cardiac arrest). - 10.
 Severe chronic liver disease (Child-Pugh Score of 11-15) - 11.
 Diffuse alveolar hemorrhage from vasculitis. - 12.
 Morbid obesity (> 1kg/cm body weight) - 13.
 No consent/inability to obtain consent - 14.
 Unwillingness or inability to utilize the ARDS network 6 ml / kg PBW ventilation protocol - 15.
-Moribund patient not expected to survive 24 hours

-- 16. No intent to obtain central venous access for monitoring intravascular pressures. - 17. > 72 hours since mechanical ventilation initiated - 18.
+Moribund patient not expected to survive 24 hours - 16.
+No intent to obtain central venous access for monitoring intravascular pressures. - 17. > 72 hours since mechanical ventilation initiated - 18.
 Refractory shock (See Appendix B) - 19.
 Unable to obtain enteral access - 20.
 Presence of partial or complete mechanical bowel obstruction, or ischemia, or infarction - 21.
 Current TPN use or intent to use TPN within 7 days - 22.
 Severe malnutrition with BMI < 18.5 or loss of > 30% total body weight in the previous 6 months - 23.
 Laparotomy expected within 7 days - 24.
 Unable to raise head of bed 30-45 degrees - 25.
 Short-bowel syndrome or absence of gastrointestinal tract - 26.
 Presence of high-output (> 500 cc/day) enterocutaneous fistula - 27.
-INR > 5.0 or platelet count < $30,000 / \text{mm}^3$ or history of bleeding disorder - 28.
-Intracranial hemorrhage within the previous month - 29.
-Allergy to enteral formula, n-3 fatty acids, gamma-linolenic acid, vitamin E, vitamin C, beta-carotene, taurine, or L-carnitine - 30.
-Requirement for, or physician insistence on, enteral formula supplemented with omega-3 fatty acids (ex: Oxepa®, Impact®) or providing omega-3 fatty acid, GLA, or anti-oxidant supplementation - Enrollment and Study Initiation Time Window: All patients must be randomized within 48 hours of meeting inclusion criteria and within 72 hours of initiating mechanical ventilation.
+Allergy to enteral formula. - 28.
+Requirement for, or physician insistence on, enteral formula supplemented with omega-3 fatty acids (ex: Oxepa®, Impact®) or providing omega-3 fatty acid or GLA supplementation - Enrollment and Study Initiation Time Window: All patients must be randomized within 48 hours of meeting inclusion criteria and within 72 hours of initiating mechanical ventilation.
 The first three inclusion criteria may be met at either the Network or referring hospital.
 Following randomization, the low tidal volume protocol for mechanical ventilation must be initiated within one hour (if not already being utilized).
 Enteral feeds and the enteral feeding protocol must be initiated within 6 hours of randomization.

-The first dose of n-3 fatty acid / GLA / anti-oxidant supplementation or placebo must be administered within 6 hours of randomization. - Efficacy: Primary efficacy variable is ventilator-free days to study day 28.
+• Efficacy: Primary efficacy variable is ventilator-free days to study day 28.
 Ventilator free days (VFDs): the number of days after initiating unassisted breathing to day 28 after randomization, assuming a patient survives for at least two consecutive calendar days after initiating unassisted breathing and remains free of assisted breathing.
 This is a composite endpoint reflecting days free of mechanical ventilation to day 28 and mortality.
 Patients who die before day 28 have zero VFDs.